irlanrobson/irlanrobson.github.io/_posts/2019-09-19-time of impact between two moving AABBs.md

 I recently needed a function for computing the time of impact (TOI) between two moving AABBs (Axis Aligned Bounding Box).

-So I quickly looked at Real Time Collision Detection by Christer Ericson expecting a full implementation of this algorithm or at least some direction into solving this problem.
+So quickly I scanned through [1] expecting a full implementation of this algorithm or at least some direction into solving this problem.

 I found a good direction, not the implementation.
 This is why I am writing this short blog post today.

-Ah, and of course, I found other implementation in the game development forums.
+Of course, I found other implementation in the game development forums.
 However, they are incomplete and their explanation was not clear.
 This showed lack of understanding of the authors.
+Therefore, I decided to dissect the algorithm in [1] and write up my own version.

 Here is my version of the algorithm: